chaosprint/glicol/js/npm/README.md

 ## What's this?

-This is a light-weight, garbage-collection free, real-time audio library for browsers.
+This is a light-weight, garbage-collection free, memory-safe and easy-to-use audio library for browsers.
 It's written in Rust and ported to JS via WebAssembly and runs in AudioWorklet.
 The communication is realised with SharedArrayBuffer.

 > Note that you need to have `cross-origin isolation` enabled on the web server (both the dev server and the one you deploy your web app) to use this package.
 For `vite` dev server, you can use my plugin [here](https://github.com/chaosprint/vite-plugin-cross-origin-isolation).
 For deployment on `Netlify` or `Firebase`, check their docs for editing the header files.
 If you use a customised server, you have to figure it out yourself.